alexandre-touret/rest-apis-versioning-workshop/docs/01-without_versioning.md

    BookDto toBookDto(Book book);

 ```

-It is *"normal"* because the POJO used to persist data has not been modified yet.
+It is *"normal"* because the POJO (*Plain Old Java Object*) used to persist data has not been modified yet.

 3. Normally you can see now this new attribute in
    the [BookDto class](../rest-book/build/generated/src/main/java/info/touret/bookstore/spring/book/generated/dto/BookDto.java)
    .
 4. In the [Book entity class](../rest-book/src/main/java/info/touret/bookstore/spring/book/entity/Book.java), add a
    transient attribute as below by uncommenting the following code.

 ```java